davidgiven/cpm65/README.md

   - Only the Microdisc interface currently works.
-(It's supposed to work with Jasmin too, but with Oricutron it boots but the keyboard is unresponsive, and I don't know why.)
+(It's supposed to work with Jasmin too, but with Oricutron it boots but the keyboard is unresponsive, and on MAME it boots into BASIC, and I don't know why.)
 Only the first drive is supported.
 This would be easy to extend if anyone's interested.

   - The console is 40x28.
 It has a SCREEN driver.